msecrist-couchbase/smallcb-training-capella/README.md

   etc, you'll want to restrict Egress (outgoing) traffic or new outbound connections from the host via Security Rules on the private network?

+can admin URL's be put behind an ELB password?

 SECURITY: docker build can set ulimits and optional security-opts?